 Causes of fetal alcohol spectrum disorder (FASD)

-Fetal alcohol spectrum disorder (FASD) is caused by drinking alcohol during pregnancy.
+Fetal alcohol spectrum disorder (FASD) can happen when women drink alcohol during pregnancy.

 There is no ‘safe’ level of drinking while pregnant.
 It’s best not to drink at all.
 Heavy binge-drinking puts unborn babies at most risk of FASD.

 Women who are pregnant, or who could get pregnant, should not drink alcohol.
-Mothers who are breastfeeding should also not drink alcohol.
+Also, mothers who are breastfeeding should not drink alcohol.

 Not every pregnancy is planned, and many women drink alcohol before they realise they’re pregnant.
 If you find out you’re pregnant and know you’ve drunk alcohol – especially if you drank a lot in the early stages of pregnancy – it’s a good idea to talk with your GP.